 There are different types of MCTs: caproic acid (C6), caprylic acid (C8), capric acid (C10) and lauric acid (C12).
 Apart from C6, which is best avoided (it tastes bad and is more likely to cause digestive discomfort), MCTs can be beneficial.

-XCT oil (also available in the UK) is a product developed by Bulletproof and it's a blend of two MCTs: C8 and C10.
+XCT oil is a product developed by Bulletproof and it's a blend of two MCTs: C8 and C10.
 Compared to Brain Octane Oil, which costs twice as much as XCT oil, it's an affordable product and it's good to start with if you are planning to use MCTs as a supplement.

 Brain Octane Oil